PrezBala/Project5FE/README.md

 Each movie listed on Flickrater is accompanied by a concise description, providing users with essential information about the film.
 Moreover, users can find star ratings assigned by fellow members of the Flickrater community.
 These ratings serve as valuable insights, reflecting the collective opinion of the site's users.

 Flickrater aims to provide an interactive and engaging platform where movie enthusiasts can connect, discover new films, and share their thoughts through ratings.
-It serves as a hub for movie discussions and enables users to explore a diverse range of cinematic experiences.

 <img src="public/images/readme/sshome.png">